antoniofull/antoniofullone.com/src/_posts/the-growth-mindset/index.md

 ## Applying this mindset at work

-The front end world is really a good example of a type of work where the fixed mindset is not only just wrong, but it will bring automatical failures.
+The front end world is really a good example of a type of work where the fixed mindset is not only just wrong, but it will bring failures.

 The so called [Javascript fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) is a example, and if you really want to keep up with front end, you will never have to stop learning.
 As an example, while writing this I learned aboud a new framework, [Svelte](https://github.com/sveltejs/svelte), which seems to be the next react thing ;)